 I included a lot of hidden horror gems on this list, but Gannibal by Masaaki Ninomiya is currently one of the most underrated manga in the horror genre.
 When we are first introduced to our main character, he has just moved to a remote village in the mountains with his family.
 But, it’s not just any ordinary village… It’s one that’s shrouded in a lot of mystery.
 More terrifyingly than that, it’s a place where cannibals are rumored to reside.

 Through his interactions with the people in this town, but also the Goto family, you uncover this mystery alongside the MC and others.
-There are some pretty gruesome scenes that really chill you to the bone, but it’s a mysterious and thrilling series also.
+As far as scary manga panels go, this one features some pretty gruesome scenes that will chill you to the bone, but it’s a mysterious and thrilling series also.
 Gannibal is being released with an English translation by Ablaze.

 Brutal: Satsujin Keisatsukan no Kokuhaku by Kei Koga & Ryou Izawa